multi-learn/muppi_neurips/docs/introduction.rst

 Introduction Benchmark of MuPPI Dataset
 ========================================
-MuPPI dataset aggregates 14 description on 1360 proteins.
+MuPPI dataset (in NoNA release) aggregates 14 description on 8749 proteins.

 Here, we present several benchmarks on this dataset, performed with **SUpervised MultiModal Integration Tool** (**SuMMIT** platform).
 Its documentation is available on